 We use the EUR/USD Daily Chart at a major resistance zone (e.g., 1.1050) to distinguish between a tradable setup and a risky signal.

-- A strong setup aligns all factors.
-The Evening Star candlestick pattern forms precisely at the 1.1050 Resistance Zone after a sustained bullish trend, and the third candle’s close is aggressively below the 50% midpoint.
-Crucially, volume on Candle 3 spikes 2x the average.
-Furthermore, the trendlines should show a break.
+A strong setup aligns multiple factors.
+The Evening Star pattern forms precisely at the 1.1050 Resistance Zone after a sustained bullish trend, and the third candle closes aggressively below the 50% midpoint.
+Crucially, the tick volume (proxy on your broker feed) on Candle 3 shows a noticeable surge above the recent average, accompanied by a clear range expansion (the candle body is significantly larger than recent price action).
+Furthermore, the prior ascending trendline is clearly broken.

-- R:R Profile: Targeting major support at 1.0820 yields a reward of 180 pips for a risk of 60 pips, establishing an optimal R:R of 1:3.
+- R:R Profile: Targeting major support at 1.0820 yields a potential reward of 180 pips for a true risk of 65 pips, establishing a highly optimal Risk-to-Reward ratio approaching 1:3.

-- A weak signal occurs when the Evening Star pattern forms within a sideways consolidation range (not an uptrend peak) and lacks any volume spike on the third candle.
+A weak signal occurs when the Evening Star pattern forms within a sideways consolidation range (not an uptrend peak) and lacks confirmation from volume, tick activity, or volatility expansion on the third candle.
 This is likely market noise or minor profit-taking.
 Traders must ignore this setup, as the high risk of a quick reversal (whipsaw) makes the trade unreliable and often results in a poor R:R ratio.

 7. Evening Star vs. Morning Star: What’s the Difference?